 Kickback definition

-/What is a Kickback?
+/What is a Kickback in Business?

 A kickback is an illegal commission paid to someone in exchange for preferential treatment.
 A kickback favors the individual receiving the commission, usually at the expense of the person's employer.
 It is considered a corrupt business practice, since it interferes with the decision-making process and may result in adverse outcomes for the employer.